 Duration of a flight: having emissions per hour, we need the duration of the trip to compute the emission along the whole journey.

 Radiative forcing factor: finally, the emission takes place high in the atmosphere, and that's precisely where we don't want the CO₂ to be because of its greenhouse effect.
 To account for that, we include a radiative forcing factor.
 We take its value to be

 2, based again on the analysis from .

 The final formula is:

 Emitted CO2 = Duration_of_flight × Emission_per_hour_per_passenger × Radiative_forcing / Seat_occupancy

 If you fly there and back, you have to double the emission.
 We can do it for you.
 Just change the

 Flight option from

-Our daily choices impact the environment and us.
-If you wonder whether to travel by a car or a bike the Car vs bike calculator might help you make your mind.
+Our daily choices impact the environment and us: our Kaya identity calculator can help you quantify that impact.
+If you wonder whether to travel by a car or a bike the car vs. bike calculator might help you make your mind.
 More of a flying fan?
-With Flight radiation calculator you can check how much radiation the sky traveling gives you.
+With flight radiation calculator you can check how much radiation the sky traveling gives you.